microsoft/TypeScript-Handbook/pages/quick-start/knockout.md

 This file will tell RequireJS where to find Knockout when we import it, just like we did in `hello.ts`.
 Any page that you create should include this immediately after RequireJS, but before importing anything else.
+To get a better understanding of this file and how to configure RequireJS, you can [read up on its documentation](http://requirejs.org/docs/api.html#config).

 We'll also need a view to display our `HelloViewModel`.
 Create a file at the root of `proj` named `index.html` with the following contents: